 It makes sense.
 With a recent influx of creatives deserting the capital for the North West, Hope Mill Theatre is the perfect place for such a venture, with its Ancoats postcode being ripe for the kind of start-up we like to see.

 Having staged a number of plays and musicals since opening its 120 capacity auditorium, Hope Mill Theatre often takes risks in what they stage, leading to the type of theatre you might not find elsewhere in the city.

 Far from your typical theatre, the impressive backdrop also caters for weddings and events.
-There are a café and bar situated in the old engine room, stocked with coffee, sandwiches and home-baked goods.
+There is a café and bar situated in the old engine room, stocked with coffee, sandwiches and home-baked goods.
 Or if you want to pair your visit with another Ancoats eatery, why not take a trip to the nearby Rudy’s Pizza, Cutting Room Café and Bar or Café Cotton, all a stone’s throw away.